 A Word of Safety

-Before you embark on your spring road trip, make sure you do your due diligence and check to see what’s open and what’s not due to COVID-19.
+Before you embark on your trip to one of these spring break driving destinations, make sure you do your due diligence and check to see what’s open and what’s not due to COVID-19.
 While we all can’t wait for the day for travel to get back to normal, the health and safety of you, your friends, and your family should always be a top priority.

 Leave a comment